selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

+Replace Record<string> with Record<PropertyKey> ? - test with symbols in js

 - Optimize many methods to better work in TS context with `R.pipe/R.compose`.
 The focus was passing objects through the `pipe/compose` chain.

 - head/last - empty array as input will return `undefined`, but `never`